 Tachyzoites are converted to a tissue cyst (bradyzoite) as early as 7 to 10 days postinfection and may remain throughout life in most hosts, predominantly in the brain or musculature [7].
+Upon the ingestion of these tissue cysts by an intermediate host through raw or undercooked meat, cysts are ruptured as they pass through the digestive tract, causing the release of bradyzoites.
 The bradyzoites will infect the intestinal epithelium of the new host and differentiate back into the rapidly dividing tachyzoite stage for dissemination throughout the body.
 In addition, if the acute phase occurs during pregnancy, the parasite can cross the placenta and infect the fetus (congenital transmission).
 A role for this vertical transmission in maintaining high levels of infection in some species has been suggested [14, 15].